JosefPCT/rock-paper-scissors/README.md

 END WHILE

-todo:
--> polish and add text descriptions for readability
+TO ADD:
+-> Have icons for each item
+-> Display icon for player selection and computer selected